-The Chrysler LeBaron was built using a body manufactured by LeBaron and a chassis manufactured by Chrysler.
+In the 1930s, the Chrysler LeBaron was built using a body manufactured by LeBaron and a chassis manufactured by Chrysler.
 The 1977 models of the LeBaron were available as coupes and sedans.

-Built to meet the demand for smaller during the 1970s, the 1974 Ford Mustang II was available as a hatchback and hardtop coupe.
+Built to meet the demand for smaller vehicles during the 1970s, the 1974 Ford Mustang II was available as a hatchback and hardtop coupe.
 A pony car, the Mustang II was built using the same platform as the Ford Pinto.

 The Mercury Cougar refers to a series of automobiles manufactured by Mercury from 1967 to 2002.
 The 1971 variant was part of the second generation of Mercury Cougars.
-The 1971 model featured four headlights and a larger center grille.
+The 1971 model featured four exposed headlights and a larger center grille.

 Produced by the British company Jaguar, the Jaguar XJs was sold as a luxury grand tourer.
 Designed based on the XJ Saloon, the Jaguar XJS was launched in 1975 during what was deemed a bad time.
 In the wake of the fuel crisis of the '70s, the XJS did not receive great approval.

 The predecessor to the Subaru Impreza, the Subaru Leone was introduced in 1971 and produced until 1994.
 During this first generation, the car was sold as a front-wheel-drive coupe.